3 Timeless Lessons from The Richest Man in Babylon

 And there’s a reason for this difference.

 The book was published 100 years ago, and many aspects, including inflation and living expenses, have changed since then.
-However, the key takeaway is that regardless of the percentage you choose to save, the important thing is to take that first step and start saving.

 Even if you start with saving 10%, master that first, and then you can level up to 20%.